apfurlan/apfurlan/README.md

 # Hi there !!! 👋

 I'm Alexandre Furlan and this is my Github page.
-Here you will find some projects developed to learn/study data science and some computational physics projects (Monte Carlo and Molecular Dynamics codes).
+Here you will find some data science and computational physics projects (Monte Carlo and Molecular Dynamics codes).

 - 🧔🏻 PHD Statistical and Computational Physics
 - 🖥 Data Engineer, former Data Analyst